block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 {{< figure src="DsSW-plot.png" title="DCR balance and voting of the DsSW cluster" >}}

 I have built up a set of scripts which collect voting data for any tickets associated with a cluster.
-In this case the second pane is not interesting because the stakeholder did not vote on Politeia proposals, but the third one shows that they had their voting wallet set to vote Yes on all of the DCP agenda proposals to deploy consensus rules changing upgrades to the network.
+In this case the second pane is not interesting because the stakeholder did not vote on Politeia proposals, and the third one shows that they didn't set their wallet to vote on any of the DCP agenda proposals to deploy consensus rules changing upgrades to the network.

 {{< figure src="flows-DsSW.png" title="DCR flowing to/from the DsSW cluster" >}}